HIV/AIDS in India: History

-In 1986, the first known cases of HIV in India were diagnosed by Dr. Suniti Solomon and her student Dr. Sellappan Nirmala amongst six female sex workers in Chennai, Tamil Nadu.
-But actually in 1980 's Sellappan nirmala visited Dr.Kandaraj, Sexologist, Chennai.
-He collected the 30 no of blood samples of HIV disease, patients for nirmala.
+In 1986, the first known cases of HIV in India were diagnosed by Dr. Suniti Solomon and her student Dr. Sellappan Nirmala amongst six female prostitutes in Chennai, Tamil Nadu.
+But actually in 1980's Sellappan Nirmala visited Dr. Kandaraj, a Sexologist, in Chennai.
+He collected the 30 no of blood samples of HIV disease, patients for Dr. Nirmala.
 All the patients were sex workers.
-After the samples are submitted to Dr.Suniti solomon.
+After the samples are submitted to Dr. Suniti Solomon.
 She was a microbiologist.
-She diagnosed with all samples are HIV positive cases and announced by her proper report to Indian government.
+She diagnosed with all samples are HIV positive cases and announced by her proper report to the Indian government.
 30 HIV patients were affected in India.

-In the year of 1986, the Government of India established the National AIDS Committee within the Ministry of Health and Family Welfare.
+In 1986, the Government of India established the National AIDS Committee within the Ministry of Health and Family Welfare.

 In 1992, on the basis of National AIDS Committee, the government set up the National AIDS Control Organisation (NACO) to oversee policies and prevention and control programmes relating to HIV and AIDS and the National AIDS Control Programme (NACP) for HIV prevention.
 Subsequently, the State AIDS Control Societies (SACS) were set up in states and union territories.
 SACS implement the NACO programme at a state level, but have functional independence to upscale and innovate.
 The first phase was implemented from 1992 to 1999 and focused on monitoring HIV infection rates among high-risk populations in selected urban areas.

 In 1999, the second phase of the National AIDS Control Programme (NACP II) was introduced to decrease the reach of HIV by promoting behaviour change.
 The prevention of mother-to-child transmission programme (PMTCT) and the provision of antiretroviral treatment were developed.
 A National Council on AIDS was formed during this phase, consisting of 31 ministries and chaired by the Prime Minister.
 The second phase ran between 1999 and 2006.

 A 2006 study published in the British medical journal The Lancet reported an approximately 30% decline in HIV infections from 2000 to 2004 among women aged 15 to 24 attending prenatal clinics in selected southern states of India, where the epidemic is thought to be concentrated.
 Recent studies suggest that many married women in India, despite practicing monogamy and having no risk behaviours, acquire HIV from their husbands and HIV testing of married males can be an effective HIV prevention strategy for the general population.

 In 2007, the third phase of the National AIDS Control Programme (NACP III) targeted high-risk groups and conducted outreach programmes.
 It also decentralised the effort to local levels and non-governmental organisations (NGOs) to provide welfare services to the affected.
-The US$2.5 billion plan received support from UNAIDS.
-The third stage dramatically increased targeted interventions, aiming to halt and reverse the epidemic by integrating programmes for prevention, care, support and treatment.
-By the end of 2008, targeted interventions covered almost 932,000 of those most at risk, or 52% of the target groups (49% of female sex workers, 65% of injection drug users and 66% of men who have sex with men).
+The US $2.5 billion plan received support from UNAIDS.
+The third stage dramatically increased targeted interventions, aiming to halt and reverse the epidemic by integrating programmes for prevention, care, support, and treatment.
+By the end of 2008, targeted interventions covered almost 932,000 of those most at risk, or 52% of the target groups (49% of female sex workers, 65% of injection drug users, and 66% of men who have sex with men).